Administrative Policy

 then the student with a disability should be able to also meet those requirements,

-either without support, or with the appropriate educational supports and accommodations. ● When provided with reasonable accommodations, students with disabilities must be
+either without support, or with the appropriate educational supports and accommodations.

 able to maintain college level qualifications as referenced in the OCC College Catalog.

-Reasonable accommodations provide access to the college educational programs and services Under the ADA, students do not have to disclose a disability.
+Under the ADA, students do not have to disclose a disability.
 However, disclosure

 is required at OCC for students to receive accommodations.
 Signed comprehensive medical